incoresemi/river_core/docs/source/overview.rst

       filtering and skip any tests and should neither modify the tests

 3. **Run**: This stage is used to run the tests on the DUT.
 It is recommended to run the tests in parallel.
-RIVER CORE uses the inherent pytest framework to run terminal commands in parallel fashion.
+RiVer Core uses the inherent pytest framework to run terminal commands in parallel fashion.
 This stage will generate all the artifacts of the simulation like : signature file, execution logs, test-binary, target executable binary, coverage database, simulation logs, etc.